darealstyl/TeamJ-soen341project2022/README.md

-# COMP 341 Group J Project
+# SOEN 341 Group J Project
 Amazon style website development repository

 Team Members:
-(Full Name -> GitHub Username)
+(Full Name -> GitHub Username -> Student ID)
 * Jonah Ball -> darealstyl
-* Jaskirat kaur -> jaskiratkaur1906 -> 40138320
+* Jaskirat Kaur -> jaskiratkaur1906 -> 40138320
 * Carson Senthilkumar -> CarsonSSk -> 40173515
 * Haris Mahmood -> haris2055 -> 40135271
-* Louisa-Lina Meziane -> louisa-lina ->40133119
+* Louisa-Lina Meziane -> louisa-lina -> 40133119
 * Zachary Bruce -> z-bruce -> 40136585
 * Wassim Nijaoui -> Nijaoui-Wassim -> 40121366

 Roles/Strengths:
 * Haris Mahmood: Experience with online customer applications.
-Incharge of ReadMe file description for Sprint 1.
-Incharge of aid with Sign up page development and cart.
+In charge of ReadMe file description for Sprint 1.
+In charge of aid with Sign up page development and cart.
 Documentation of Meeting Minutes

-* Jonah Ball: Incharge of managing and creating the repository, 2 core features for sprint 1 documentation for user stories.
+* Jonah Ball: In charge of managing and creating the repository, 2 core features for sprint 1 documentation for user stories.
 Will focus on the implementation of browsing.

 * Louisa-Lina Meziane: Experience with online customer applications.
-Incharge of descrption of task breakdowns for the entirety of the project.
+In charge of description of task breakdowns for the entirety of the project.
 Will focus on the implementation of sign up page/login page.

-* Jaskirat kaur: Incharge of implementing browsing page.
+* Jaskirat Kaur: In charge of implementing browsing page.

-* Zachary Bruce: Incharge of documenting Meeting Minutes, documenting 2 core features of user stories.
-Incharge of implementing Product page.
+* Zachary Bruce: In charge of documenting Meeting Minutes, documenting 2 core features of user stories.
+In charge of implementing Product page.

 * Carson Senthilkumar: Experience with online customer applications.
-Incharge of submission, implementation of cart page.
+In charge of submission, implementation of cart page.

-* Wassim Nijaoui: Incharge of implementation of Sellerpage, point out possible issue and any resolution.
+* Wassim Nijaoui: In charge of implementation of Seller page, point out possible issue and any resolution.
 Creation of a skeleton frame for our website.

 Languages to be used:
 * React (Front End)